The 7 Nursing Home Abuse Types

 Medication Errors

 Nursing home residents may rely on staff to receive medications.
-Staff members may make mistakes when giving medications to residents.
+However, staff members may make mistakes when giving medications to residents.
 This can cause serious or even life-threatening complications.

-Nursing home staff members need to maintain each resident’s personal hygiene by changing their clothes and helping to wash them.
+Nursing home staff members must maintain each resident’s personal hygiene by changing their clothes and helping to wash them.
 If they fail to do so, a nursing home resident may wear dirty or soiled clothes for hours or days and develop health problems.

 Dehydration and Malnutrition